 The Train Depot has been in the same location since it was built in 1885.
 As part of the Rails to Trails program, the old railroad track bed is now the Good Neighbor Trail.

-The 1885 Train Depot Museum is made up of three parts.
+The 1885 Train Depot Museum is made up of four parts.

 Visitors enter in the office area, the front of the depot.
 This is where passengers came to buy their tickets, arrange for freight shipment, and send telegrams.
 In this area visitors will learn about the history of Hernando County starting with the Seminole Indians Wars to early settlements, and the building of the depot.